nyxxxie/serenity/CONTRIBUTING.md

 rated and assigned if applicable.
 Before you start your patch, ensure there are no [wip] pull requests opne for that bug and that no one is assigned to it.

-## Unit tests
+## Testing
-Unit tests are a useful way to test code you write.
-Not only does it save you the work of having to write a test client to test your features, but it also allows future developers to test your features when they may have made changes.
+Spade requires that all major code additions or modifications be accompanied by tests.
+Tests make life easier for all parties because it helps us ensure your code is working, helps future developers ensure their code doesn't break anything, and gives new developers pseudo-documentation to reference when trying to understand your api.

+We reccomend adopting a test-driven development workflow so that your tests keep up with the code you write, and serve to actually help you develop rather than provide a chore when your feature is ready.
+When designing tests, please try to cover each code path in each function (unit tests) as well as test against weird inputs.
+Also write tests to make sure your components interact properly with any other associated components (integration tests).

-Spade requires that unit tests be submitted with code patches when applicable, both because of the aforementioned reasons and because it makes it easier to review pull requests.
-If you are looking for a low-complexity way to start working on spade, creating new unit tests to increase test coverage is an excellent way to do so!
+If you are looking for a low-complexity way to start working on spade, creating new tests for existing code is an excellent and useful way to do so!

 ## Branching
 Please implement all features in feature branches named with the template